 Is There Anything Else I Should Know About Doing an Interview With a Vocational Expert?

-Aside from the tips mentioned above about how to talk to a vocational expert, there are several other important points that you should always keep in mind.
+Aside from the tips mentioned above about how to talk to a vocational expert, there are several other vital points that you should always keep in mind.

 1. Return to work as soon as possible.

-This may seem counterproductive to some of the points we made above, but if you are able, it is important you return to work as soon as you can.
+This may seem counterproductive to some of the points we made above, but if you are able, it is crucial you return to work as soon as you can.
 This will enable you to earn additional income and help you achieve a better image of yourself.
-Also, returning to work takes the vocational expert out of play, which means they cannot force you to apply for jobs that you do not really want or cannot do.
+Returning to work takes the vocational expert out of play, which means they cannot force you to apply for jobs that you do not want or cannot do.

-This does not mean, however, that you should return to your job before your doctor says you can.
-It is also key that your doctor knows about the job to which you will return and has talked to you about any necessary limitations or restrictions.
+However, do not return to your job before your doctor says you can.
+It is also vital that your doctor knows the position to which you will return and has talked to you about any necessary limitations or restrictions.